FilipaGo/payup-app-prototype/README.md

 As PayUp facilitates making payments to family and friends, allowing the user to make an instant interbank transfer to a mobile phone number (no need for IBAN), its simplicity and speed can make it a very convenient alternative to cash, even for smaller payments.

+Payments of small amounts among friends are an important opportunity to capture new electronic transactions.

 ### Benchmarking

 <br></br>